 - THANK YOU NOTECARDS: Teachers write hundreds of “thank you” notes throughout the year and it’s nice to have cute ones (this idea is from a teacher who assured me they don’t find this gift idea weird.)
-So personalized stationary, or notecards with their initial would be nice!
+So personalized stationery, or notecards with their initial would be nice!

 - SOMETHING HANDMADE: Turns out teachers do like getting handmade gifts from your kiddo!
 It doesn’t have to be anything Pinterest-perfect or expensive, a drawing and note from you/your kiddo is just as special to them!